Frequently Asked Questions and Client Obligations

-What are the benefits and challenges of the design courses?
+What are the Benefits and Challenges of the Design Courses?

-All participants in the Biomedical Engineering Student Design courses, including students and clients, are encouraged to consider the following benefits and challenges prior to the start of student projects, so that any questions or concerns can be discussed prior to the formation of the project team.
+All participants in the Biomedical Engineering Student Design courses, including students and clients, are encouraged to consider the following benefits and challenges prior to the start of student projects so that any questions or concerns can be discussed prior to the formation of the project team.

-There are also many benefits for clients participating in the Biomedical Engineering Student Design course.
-These benefits include closely interacting with students, getting access to potential future employees, exposing students to the client's laboratory, company or industry, and getting input on specific projects suggested by the client.
+Clients have the benefit of closely interacting with students, gaining access to potential future employees, and getting input on the specific project idea(s).
 Many clients have had real problems solved by participating in the course, and a number of patents have been awarded in the past.

 In addition, one of the course requirements is dissemination of information through course presentations, websites, publications, conference calls and team meetings.
 Clients are encouraged to take appropriate steps to protect any confidential information that they determine is relevant to the team project.
 As part of the educational objective, the client can discuss with the students the appropriate safeguards to maintain the confidentiality of the sponsor's information.
 However, clients need to remember that these are undergraduate students and to use prudence when disclosing any information to students.
 Clients should be aware that as a public institution, UW-Madison cannot agree to keep our work with each other confidential indefinitely.

-What are the obligations of the students?
+What are the Students’ Responsibilities?

 The undergraduate biomedical engineering design students are bright, motivated and resourceful.
 They are supported by a team of expert, design-oriented faculty advisors.
 The students are responsible for the following deliverables during each semester:

-- A product design specification
+- Product design specification

-- A midsemester presentation
+- Midsemester preliminary presentation

-- A final poster presentation
+- Final poster presentation

-- A final written report
+- Final written report

-- A design prototype
+- Design prototype

-- A project website
+- Project website

 Clients should note that this is a service-learning course.
 The primary goal of the course is to educate students in the engineering design process.
 We anticipate that students will learn design principles, personnel and financial management, manufacturing, ethical behavior, leadership and communication skills during the course of their experience in these projects.

-What are the obligations of the clients?
+What are the Obligations of the Clients?

-Clients are expected to offer a design problem suitable for undergraduate biomedical engineering students to solve in one-to-three semesters.
+Clients are expected to offer a design problem suitable for undergraduate biomedical engineering students to solve in one to three semesters.
 In addition, clients are expected to provide the following to the student team:

-- Budget limits and financial support for necessary material and supply purchases to build a prototype
+- Budget limits and financial support for necessary material and supply purchases to build a prototype.

 - Other resources that might include information, disposables, access to existing equipment, technician time, animals, human subjects, etc.

-Clients or designated staff members should meet with their student teams frequently and are strongly encouraged to attend midsemester project presentations and end-of-semester poster sessions.
+Clients or designated staff members should meet with their student teams frequently and are strongly encouraged to attend midsemester project presentations and end of semester poster sessions.
 All necessary supplies and materials are provided by the client.

-What are the expenses to the clients?
+What are the Expenses to the Clients?

-How are projects selected?
+How are Projects Selected?